GChristensen/enso-portable/readme.md

 The speed of the [quasimodal approach](https://youtu.be/o_TlE_U_X3c?t=22), however, does not come naturally to anyone used to mainstream computer interaction.
 You have to train yourself into the habit.

-#### Additional features not found in the original Enso

-* Python 3 support.
-* Option pages with a built-in command editor.
-* Ability to disable commands.
-* It is possible to execute user-supplied code in a separate thread on Enso start (useful for scheduling).
-* Mediaprobes (templates for automatic command generation from file-system).
-* Ability to restart using tray menu or 'enso restart' command.
-* Enso Retreat - a break reminder utility.
-* Voice-based command execution.

-#### Known issues

-* The trigger key will not show the command line if any privileged (adminstrator) process is under the focus (use the 'capslock toggle' command to flip CAPSLOCK state if it's wrong).
-This problem could be mitigated by digitally signing the bundled Python binary.
-See the section below for details
-* Some security tools may consider run-enso.exe as a potentially unwanted program.
-  These are false-positive claims, since the launcher uses API needed to run other programs.

 #### Digitally signing Python binary to make Enso work properly with elevated processes